UIC-RoboMaster/UICRM-Embedded/README.md

 After install `clang-format`, you need to reload the CMake project in CLion.
 Then CMAKE target `check-format` and `format` will be available.

-Choose the CMake target and click the compile button.
+Choose the CMake target and **click the compile button**.
 CLion will automatically format the code for you.
 1. `check-format`: Check `diff` between current source and formatted source (without modifying any source file)
 2. `format`: Format all source files (**Modifies** file in place)